carolinescranton01/cs_projects/illumina_processing_loops/Illumina_Processing_Walkthrough.md

 done
 ```
 ### Part 4 - Binning
 MetaSPADES takes the sequence data and makes it into contigs, which are longer stretches of DNA which are supposed to be in one sequence (ie. putting together 20 chunks of E. coli DNA into one singular long chunk of E. coli DNA, in order).
 The output of SPADES is a folder called the sample name, and within the folder there are lots of other folders and files but the contigs.fasta file is the most important.
 However, for all samples, it will be called contigs.fasta, so we need to rename these to include the sample name.
+We also need to move back to the metagenomics conda environment.

 This is a lot more complicated of a process to automate, so rather than you typing it or doing it by hand, you will make and execute a python script (basically a simple program) which does it for you.
 Enter the following commands to create a new folder for the contigs files to move to, and then within the spades folder, create the script:
 ```
+conda deactivate
+conda activate metagenomics
 cd ..
 mkdir binning
 cd spades